 School counselors are here to help you.
 Your school counselor will help answer scheduling questions and will be available to discuss personal problems and to offer advice and information regarding the many other things that are part of your life, in and out of Thomas Jefferson Middle School.
 Times can be difficult - with certain classes, with the loss of a friend, and during other times - so it is always a good idea to talk with a counselor when you feel the need for support and/or guidance.
 Your school counselor can help you handle life's challenges.

-$\underline{\text{Mr. Davis}}$ is the counselor for 6^{th} and 7^{th} grades

-Ms. Martino is the counselor for 5th and 8th grades.
+Mr. Davis is the counselor for the 7^{th} and 8^{th} grades Ms. Martino is the counselor for the 5^{th} and 6^{th} grades.

 SKYWARD FAMILY ACCESS